Waste (WS)

 Description:

 The table presents the total amount of toxic waste generated by Rajamangala University of Technology Phra Nakhon during the previous year, reported as a combined figure from all campuses due to the relatively small quantities involved.
-This toxic waste primarily consisted of laboratory chemicals, discarded electronic equipment, and used batteries, all of which require strict handling and disposal procedures to prevent environmental contamination and health risks.
+Toxic waste in this report includes discarded electronic equipment, laboratory chemicals and oils, and used batteries, all of which require careful handling, secure storage, and proper disposal to prevent environmental contamination and health risks.

 Additional evidence link (i.e., for videos, more images, or other files that are not included in this file):